 The latest code we’re seeing on memory cards is A1 or A2.
 Only a few SD cards have this rating since it’s mostly designed for running apps and is more commonly seen on micro SD cards for smartphones or tablets.

-A1 or A2 cards have a built-in cache that allows for improved performance with random read and write cycles that come from running various apps.
-These A1 and A2 ratings are important if you’re using the card in a tablet or laptop that you want to use for more random access, mainly apps.
+A1 or A2 cards have a built-in cache that allows for improved performance with random read and write cycles caused by running various apps.
+These A1 and A2 ratings are important if you’re using the card in a tablet or laptop for more random access, mainly apps.

 Memory Card Sizes And How To Choose